grafana/thema/docs/go-quickstart.md

 	// Load a build instance from the embedded fs inst, err := load.InstancesWithThema(themaFS, path.Dir("ship.cue"))
 	if err != nil {
-		// Errors at this point indicate a problem with basic loading of .cue file bytes,
-		// which typically means the code generator was misconfigured and a path input
-		// is incorrect.
 		return nil, err
 	}